jcuadraUAI/plaga/_pages/outreach.md

 **Protoplanet Express** is a video game in which you can visit different protoplanetary systems.
 Each system visualisation is based on computer simulations developed by professional astronomers.

-A beta version of the game for different operating systems can be found [here](https://questionablegames.itch.io/protoplanet-express).
+The game is available for free [on Steam](https://store.steampowered.com/app/2601120/Protoplanet_Express/).

 ## 360 videos